 6. Zoosk uses recurring billing.

 Another complaint that resurfaces again and again against Zoosk is that of recurring billing.
 This is when at the end of one subscription period, they automatically renew your subscription and take a payment out of your bank account or credit card for the renewed subscription.
-Although this is clearly laid out in the terms and conditions that every Zoosk members agrees to abide by when they get a paid membership, many members neglect to read the terms and conditions.
+Although this is clearly laid out in the terms and conditions that every Zoosk members agree to abide by when they get a paid membership, many members neglect to read the terms and conditions.
 They're usually the ones breathing fire when Zoosk takes out another year's worth of subscription fees from their account without their permission.

 In order to avoid this recurring charge, turn off the auto-renew feature of their subscription term.
 If they procrastinate until after 24 hours before the end of their subscription, their subscription will be automatically renewed and their account will be charged.